Scholarships and financial aid

 - You are an international student who has been employed in Germany for the past five years.

-If you think you meet the requirements for BAföG funding, contact Gesa Pusch-Thomas, who will explain what you need to do to apply.
+If you think you meet the requirements for BAföG funding, please contact the "Studentenwerk Gießen" (in German only).